StorkNet > StorkNet Site Map > Breastfeeding > Breastfeeding Articles

 Whilst many women can breastfeed for years without any troubles whatsoever, it is quite common for mothers to experience challenges throughout a breastfeeding relationship.
 Some women choose to quit breastfeeding when they hit a tough spot, and that is fine if they are genuinely happy about their decision.
 If things are REALLY rough, you might choose to re-evaluate your initial goal.
 Sometimes even if it would be humanly possible to continue breastfeeding, you might decide that the price is too high.
 To quit then would not be "wimping out"!
 BUT if you quit without even examining the options then you could feel deep regret later on.
 Remember that ALMOST EVERY PROBLEM IS SOLVABLE!
 In addition, almost always the really "nasty" problems (the ones where you are in severe pain for example) are over quite quickly with appropriate treatment.
 Think of your goals and work towards them as best you can.

 Having the support and friendship of other nursing mothers can make a big difference.
 It can feel lonely at times if you are surrounded by family members who cannot understand why you have chosen something "different," and friends who perhaps are even a bit critical of you.
 Groups such as La Leche League provide great support, both in terms of encouragement and with excellent information.
-Our very own Breastfeeding Support Forum is wonderful too - you can talk with other mothers who have been through what you are experiencing and can provide suggestions on how to cope.

 Many women do reach a point in their nursing experience when they really do not know what to do to solve a problem.
 That is what lactation consultants are for!
 Quitting breastfeeding without seeing a lactation consultant and examining all options would be like throwing your car out without taking it to the mechanic!
 LCs are experts who have seen it all before - they can help with latch problems, mastitis, premature babies, babies with tongue-tie, supply issues, giving information about medications you might need to take, basically anything.
 If you have a really tricky problem it might even be necessary to get a second opinion from another lactation consultant.
 Some women worry about the cost of seeing a LC: bear in mind that some medical insurance funds do subsidize the cost, and that even if yours doesn't, it can be considered money well spent, compared to the potential cost of bottle feeding.